TCT® 2025 is CME-accredited.

 - Donald E. Cutlip, MD — Consultant Fee/Honoraria/Speaker’s Bureau: Boston Scientific Corporation; Grant Support/Research Contract: Corvia, Medalliance.

-- Grzegorz L. Kaluza, MD, PhD — Grant Support/Research Contract: Terumo Medical Corporation; Bristol-Myers Squibb; Edwards Lifesciences; Reflow Medical; Shape Memory Medical; Occlutech; Lungpacer; InnovHeart; Ancora Heart; Cardiac Implants; Dura Biotech; Mitria; InQB8; Ethicon; R3 Vascular; Puzzle Medical; ReCardia; VivaSure; Magenta Medical; Thubrikar Aortic Valve; Cardiovascular Systems, Inc.; Acotec Scientific; Microbot; Philips; Zoll; Cook Medical; Medtronic; ReValve Medical; Orchestra Biomed; MicroVention; Takeda Pharmaceuticals; Retriever Medical; Siemens Healthineers; Trisol Medical; IntraTech; Abbott; Bayliss Medical; Dropshot Therapeutics; Abiomed; Autonomix; UltraVet; Meacor; JensCare; Mitre Medical; 3D Systems; TheraHeart; Tonic Medical; M2SP LLC; MagPad LLC; Relief Cardiovascular.
+- Grzegorz L. Kaluza, MD, PhD — Grant Support/Research Contract: Terumo Medical Corporation; Bristol-Myers Squibb; Edwards Lifesciences; Reflow Medical; Shape Memory Medical; Occlutech; Lungpacer; InnovHeart; Ancora Heart; Dura Biotech; Mitria; InQB8; Ethicon; R3 Vascular; Puzzle Medical; ReCardia; VivaSure; Magenta Medical; Thubrikar Aortic Valve; Acotec Scientific; Microbot; Philips; Zoll; Cook Medical; Medtronic; ReValve Medical; Orchestra Biomed; MicroVention; Takeda Pharmaceuticals; Retriever Medical; Siemens Healthineers; Trisol Medical; IntraTech; Abbott; Bayliss Medical; Dropshot Therapeutics; Abiomed; Autonomix; UltraVet; Meacor; JensCare; Mitre Medical; 3D Systems; TheraHeart; Tonic Medical; M2SP LLC; MagPad LLC; Relief Cardiovascular; Cresilon; Synchron; PECA Labs; Solaris; VST Bio; Cagent Vascular; SirTex.

-- Gary S. Mintz, MD — Consultant Fee/Honoraria/Speaker's Bureau: Boston Scientific Corporation; Abbott; SpectraWave.
+- Gary S. Mintz, MD — Consultant Fee/Honoraria/Speaker's Bureau: Boston Scientific Corporation; Abbott; SpectraWave; Philips.

 - Please complete the daily TCT® session evaluations on the CRF® Events App (available via the iOS App Store or the Google Play Store) or at the CRF® CME Portal.